CMLPlatform/pycirk/README.rst

 6. Credits
 ==========

-Thanks to dr. Arnold Tukker, dr. Joao Dias Rodriguez for the supervision dr. Arjan de Koning for knowledge support in exiobase MSc.
-Glenn Auguilar Hernandez for testing
+Thanks to dr. Arnold Tukker, dr. Joao Dias Rodrigues for the supervision dr. Arjan de Koning for knowledge support in exiobase dr. Glenn Auguilar Hernandez for testing

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.